Staff Rally at Jackson Square 2019

 His expertise is focused on restorative justice practices, psychosocial trauma/well-being, theories of reconciliation, and dignity.

 Lisa is a professional regulation and workplace lawyer at GlickLaw, who has over a decade of governance and advocacy experience.
 Lisa completed a joint Juris Doctor/Master of International Affairs degree program in Ottawa in 2011.
 She then articled as a Judicial Law Clerk with the Ontario Superior Court of Justice in Toronto.
 Following her call to the Ontario Bar in 2012, Lisa practised labour/employment law, human rights and professional regulation in Toronto.
-Lisa eventually abandoned urban living for the mountains of Northern BC, where she worked as criminal prosecutor for several years and volunteered as an elected Bencher for the Law Society of British Columbia.
+Lisa eventually abandoned urban living for the mountains of Northern BC, where she worked as a criminal prosecutor for several years and volunteered as an elected Bencher for the Law Society of British Columbia.

 In 2022, Lisa returned to Ontario with her family and made Hamilton her home.
 Lisa has always been involved in her community and feels privileged to be a volunteer member of the Board for the HCLC, focused on increasing access to justice in her community.